garciacarlos78/Android-Fundamentals-V2/lesson3/README.md

         }
     ````

-     So, you can avoid using ContextCompat replacing it with the code indicated.
+     So, you can avoid using ContextCompat replacing it with the code shown above.